top of page

 Mother tenderly cradling her newborn child, both sharing a moment of connection

 When a baby is born, the cultural expectation is joy.
 But postpartum depression does not follow cultural scripts.
 For many mothers, the weeks and months after birth include persistent sadness, anxiety, irritability, intrusive thoughts, or emotional numbness.
-The gap between expectation and lived experience can feel isolating and frightening.
-Postpartum depression is common.
-It is treatable.
-And it is often misunderstood.
+The gap between expectation and lived experience can feel isolating, confusing, and frightening.
+Postpartum depression is common, treatable, and often misunderstood.
 Let’s talk about what it really is.

 What Is Postpartum Depression?